elixir-europe-training/ELIXIR-TrP-LiterateProgrammingR-CodeRep/docs/chapters/Chapter_04.md

 ### 4.4.0 Installation Instructions ⚙️

-Before diving in, let's ensure you have the necessary tools at your fingertips:
+Before diving in, let's ensure you have the necessary tools:

 1. **RStudio:** Make sure you have the latest version of RStudio installed.

 2. **Quarto:** Follow the installation instructions on the [Quarto website](https://quarto.org/) (for more information cheak out the online documentation [Quarto guide]([https://quarto.org/](https://quarto.org/docs/guide/))

-3. Once Quarto is installed, open RStudio's terminal and install/update the following R packages using this command:
+3. Setting up **Tinytext**
+Launch RStudio and access the Terminal: Go to Tools, then select Terminal and click on New Terminal.
+Once in the Terminal, enter the provided code to install tinytex, a streamlined TeX variant for Quarto PDF generation.

+OR TYPE IN THE TERMINAL quarto install tinytex

+5. Open RStudio and make sure that the following packages are updated.
+You can use the following command line:

 ```R
 # Run in R